Texas State Highway Beltway 8

 Beltway 8 (BW8), the Sam Houston Parkway, along with the Sam Houston Tollway, is an 88 mi beltway around the city of Houston, Texas, United States, lying entirely within Harris County.

-Beltway 8, a state highway maintained by the Texas Department of Transportation (TxDOT), runs mostly along the frontage roads of the tollway, only using the main lanes where they are free: between Interstate 45 (I-45, North Freeway) and Interstate 69/US Highway 59 (I-69/US 59, Eastex Freeway); and between US 90 (Crosby Freeway) and I-10 (Baytown-East Freeway).
+Beltway 8, a state highway maintained by the Texas Department of Transportation (TxDOT), runs mostly along the frontage roads of the tollway, only using the main lanes where they are free.
 The main lanes elsewhere are the Sam Houston Tollway, a toll road owned and operated by the Harris County Toll Road Authority (HCTRA).
-East of Houston, the tollway crosses the Houston Ship Channel on the Sam Houston Ship Channel Bridge, a toll bridge; this forms a gap in Beltway 8 between I-10 (Baytown-East Freeway) and State Highway 225 (SH 225, La Porte Freeway).

 Beltway 8 is the intermediate beltway in the Houston area.
 The inner beltway, I-610, lies mostly within Houston (except for an approximate 2 mi stretch that runs through the City of Bellaire), and the outer beltway, SH 99 (Grand Parkway), is currently partially complete.

 Like other toll roads in the Houston area, the speed limit is 65 mi/h.

 Route description

 Free sections

 The longest free section of main lanes is on the north side of Houston, stretching from Ella Boulevard east to Mesa Drive.
 This is maintained by TxDOT east of roughly the Hardy Toll Road interchange.
 This particular free section has remained untolled since its 1969 opening because of accessibility to George Bush Intercontinental Airport.
 It includes the interchanges with I-69/US 59 (Eastex Freeway), John F. Kennedy Boulevard, the Hardy Toll Road, and I-45 (North Freeway).

 Three shorter free sections also exist: